timsutton/mcxToProfile/README.md

 ## To-do

-- error handling
 - add status output and a verbose mode
 - append '.mobileconfig' to filename if not already specified
-- potentially 'convert' known existing preference types (loginwindow, dock, etc.) into their native payload types, rather than as Custom Payloads
+- potentially 'convert' known existing preference types (loginwindow, dock, etc.) into their native payload types, rather than as Custom Settings payloads

-## Note
+## Acknowledgments

-I really do not have much experience with Configuration Profiles, and this is a rough first pass at a generic tool that I knew would help me understand better how Configuration Profiles actually work.
-There may well be fundamental design changes in how this tool should work to make it useful for others, so I welcome anyone's feedback/suggestions/pull requests.

 Special thanks to Greg Neagle for some very useful intial feedback, and for adding the --dsimport functionality.